Archer (typeface)

 Archer is a slab serif typeface designed in 2001 by Tobias Frere-Jones and Jonathan Hoefler for use in Martha Stewart Living magazine.
 It was later released by Hoefler & Frere-Jones for commercial licensing.

 Structure

-The typeface is a geometric slab serif, one with a geometric design similar to sans-serif fonts.
-It takes inspiration from mid-twentieth century designs such as Rockwell.

-The face is unique for combining the geometric structure of twentieth-century European slab-serifs but imbuing the face with a domestic, less strident tone of voice.
-Balls were added to the upper terminals on letters such as C and G to increase its charm.
+The typeface is a geometric slab serif, which takes inspiration from mid-twentieth century designs such as Courier and Landi.
+Ball terminals were added to the upper terminals on letters such as C and G to increase its charm.
 Italics are true italic designs, with flourishes influenced by calligraphy, an unusual feature for geometric slab serif designs.
-As with many Hoefler & Frere-Jones designs, it was released in a wide range of weights from hairline to bold, reflecting its design goal as a typeface for complex magazines.

 Uses

 The typeface has been used for, among other things, branding for Wells Fargo and is a main font for the San Francisco Chronicle and Wes Anderson's film The Grand Budapest Hotel.